 The IAM Transportation Department includes more than 160,000 active and retired members in the airline and rail industries, making it the largest airline union in North America.
 Its members have always been on the front lines, moving travelers and goods across the world, but the effects of the COVID-19 pandemic have brought upon added stress, responsibilities and, in some cases, confrontations with unruly passengers.

-“Our transportation membership in the airline and railroad industries have been nothing short of heroes during these difficult times,” said Richard Johnsen, Chief of Staff to the International President and a former United Airlines mechanic.
+“Our transportation membership in the airline and railroad industries have been nothing short of heroes during these difficult times,” said Richie Johnsen, Chief of Staff to the International President and a former United Airlines mechanic.
 “The Transportation Department is engaged at the local, district and international level to negotiate strong contracts, keep our members safe on the job and continue to fight for and win much-needed relief for our members.”

 Since the start of the pandemic, and thanks to the IAM’s activism, U.S. airlines have received $54 billion in federal aid to help cover payroll expenses.
 In return, carriers were prohibited from furloughing or laying off workers.
 However, they were allowed to persuade tens of thousands of employees to take buyouts, early retirement or leaves of absence.